AccardoNull/Crown-Crow-Bugfree-Version/README.md

 # Crown-Crow-Bugfree-Version
-A version of Ludum Dare 58 Game Jam entry Crown Crow with bug fixes and some additions.
+A version of the game Crown Crow, which I worked on with the team during Ludum Dare 58 Game Jam, with bug fixes and some additions.
 Hosted on Github Pages: https://accardonull.github.io/Crown-Crow-Bugfree-Version/

+Movements: arrow keys / [WSAD], Flap: ↑ / [W], Dive: ↓ / [S], Pickup item: [C] / [E]

+Cheat Hint: Shop and [S] [H] [I] [N] [Y]

 Ludum Dare version: